Charlotte Drury: 2010

-Junior career

 2011

 Moving gyms yet again to World Elite Gymnastics in Rancho Santa Margarita, California, Drury began her elite career in March at the Winter Classic in Houston, Texas.
 She finished eighth in the individual event with a total score of 28.975 and fifth in the double mini event with a total score of 61.700.

 In April, Drury was in Fort Worth, Texas for the US Elite Challenge.
 Competing for the first time in the synchronized event, she placed first with partner Deana Parris with a combined score of 121.400.
 She also placed third in the individual event with a total score of 49.110 and finished fifteenth in the double mini event with a total score of 32.100.

 In June, Drury was in Europe where she claimed her first title outside the United States.
 Competing at the 28th International Frivolten Cup in Herrljunga, Sweden, she won the double mini event with a total score of 63.900.
 She also finished eighteenth in the individual event with a total score of 64.550.

 In July, Drury competed at the US T&T Championships in San Antonio, Texas.
 She finished twenty-fifth in the individual event with a total score of 65.200, fourth in the synchronized event alongside Parris with a combined score of 99.200 and third in the double mini event with a total score of 63.700.